Amokric/Norovirus-spec/design/high_structure.md

 ## Model

 The approximate steps of implementation are as follows:

-1. Initialize agents within the model.
+1. Initialise agents within the model.
 2. Set up the friendship network
-3. Initialize the disease within the model
+3. Initialise the disease within the model
 4. Setup disease progression
 5. Setup the mitigation strategies as options within the model

-### Initialize agents
+### Initialise agents

-The Agents of the model will be need to be initialized with three user defined attributes.
+The Agents of the model will need to be initialized with three user-defined attributes.

 This will include:
 - Their status - susceptible, infected, recovered
 - Days of infection
 - Location - School or Home

 In total there should 126 agents within the model each segregated into six different breeds denoting the six classrooms.